-The relatively high enrichment level is required in order to obtain the required uranium loading in the core, as less than 0.6% of a Fuel Pebble consists of 235Uand is not as the result of neutron inefficiency.
+The relatively high enrichment level is required in order to obtain the required uranium loading in the core, and to achieve high burnup..

-The nominal dimensions of the Fuel Pebbles and the Fuel Kennel are summarized in Table 2-2 Pebble Bed Cell data is provided in Table 2-3.
+The nominal dimensions of the Fuel Pebbles and the Fuel Particle are summarized in Table 2-2.
+Pebble Bed Cell data is provided in Table 2-3.
 The initial load of Fuel Pebbles has TRISO kernels with approximately 5.0% 235U enriched uranium oxide.